top of page

 Salts as Mordants for Dyes

 Metals like aluminum, chromium, copper, iron, and tin can take the form of metal salts such as alum, copper sulfate, ferrous sulfate, potassium dichromate, stannous chloride, and stannic chloride.
-Salts are are commonly used as mordants to brighten dye and make it colorfast.
+Certain salts are are used as mordants to brighten dye and make it colorfast.

 Salt for Health